 The larger companies that dominate the data science cloud business in the USA include Databricks and IBM Watson Analytics.
 Google has its Google Prediction API.
 If you cannot land a job at Google, you could browse their list of partners and apply them to any of those.

 So the takeaway message is that the demand for data scientists is soaring because of the spread of big data.
-With high-quality Machine Learning course, you learn the ropes with industry mentorship and course content from a team of global influencers so you are industry-ready by the time you graduate.
+With high-quality AI and ML course, you learn the ropes with industry mentorship and course content from a team of global influencers so you are industry-ready by the time you graduate.

 You can also take-up the AI and Machine Learning certification courses in partnership with Purdue University collaborated with IBM.
 This program gives you an in-depth knowledge of Python, Deep Learning with the Tensor flow, Natural Language Processing, Speech Recognition, Computer Vision, and Reinforcement Learning.